 The Hospital offers extended health, dental and life insurance benefits to certain employee groups upon early retirement.
 The cost of these retirement benefits are actuarially determined using the projected benefit method prorated on service and incorporates management's best estimate of health care costs, disability recovery rates and discount rates.
-The most recent actuarial valuation of the benefit plans for funding purposes was as of March 31, 2021 and the next required valuation will be as of March 31, 2024.
+The most recent actuarial valuation of the benefit plans for funding purposes was as of March 31, 2024.

 Actuarial gains (losses) on the liability for post-employment benefits arise from the difference between actual and expected experience and from changes in the actuarial assumptions used to determine the liability for post-employment benefits.
 The accumulated actuarial gains (losses) are amortized over the average remaining service period of active employees.
-The average remaining service period of the active employees covered by the post-employment health, dental, and life insurance plan is 12.0 years (2022 - 13.0 years).
+The average remaining service period of the active employees covered by the post-employment health, dental, and life insurance plan is 14.0 years (2023 - 12.0 years).